tdonker/event-typology/README.md

 *04.05.2024: Initial version*
 <br>

+### Data event
+* Data events describe the **state of an entity at a specific moment in time**.
+They may be produced at a certain rate or if the state changes.
+Every data event at least contains the whole state of the entity but may also include the old state to allow consumers to detect changes.
+Data events do not contain the reason for the change.
+[OTTO Consumer API Event Guidelines](https://api.otto.de/portal/guidelines/event-guidelines/concepts#data-events)

+___

+### Delta event
+* Delta events contain just the properties that changed, so just enough detail, nothing more.
+[The Event-Carried State Transfer pattern (by Oskar uit de Bos 2021)](https://itnext.io/the-event-carried-state-transfer-pattern-aae49715bb7f)
+* ECST messages that include  only the updated fields...
+[Learning Domain-Driven Design.
+Aligning Software Architecture and Business Strategy (by Vlad Khononov 2021) p317](https://www.oreilly.com/library/view/learning-domain-driven-design/9781098100124/)

+___

 ### Domain event
 * The term domain event describes an occurrence of something that **happened in the business domain**.
 The concept originates in Domain-Driven Design (DDD).
 The event’s name usually already carries a lot of semantic meaning and is used within the domain language to describe the domain’s processes.
 [OTTO Consumer API Event Guidelines](https://api.otto.de/portal/guidelines/event-guidelines/concepts#domain-events)
 * As a default practice, consider every domain event **"private", only meant for internal consumption**.
 Only through deliberate exposure consumers get access to the events, similar to how APIs are used instead of direct database access.
 [The different types of events in event-driven systems Frank de Jonge 2022](https://blog.frankdejonge.nl/the-different-types-of-events-in-event-driven-systems/)